Vietnamese food is amongst the healthiest cuisines in the world showcasing fresh vegetables and packed with herbs for a flavoursome meal.

 A unique feature of Cyclo Resto is they offer a cooking class so you know how to cook these amazing dishes when you’re back home.
 The class is 750k VND per person, and there’s the option to book private classes at a higher cost.
 The class includes a 30-minute cyclo trip, visit to the market to buy ingredients, recipes to take home and refreshments.
 You’ll learn how to make four Vietnamese meals.

 160k VND per person for a selection of Vietnamese dishes and egg coffee.

 11 am – 10 pm daily

 2 Thi Sach Street, Ben Nghe Ward, District 1

-Chances are you’ll already be passing by this restaurant as it’s located right next to the War Remnants Museum.
+This restaurant is located right next to the War Remnants Museum.
 Designed carefully with wooden furniture, greenery and a water feature, you’ll immediately feel calm when you step inside.

 Don’t miss out on the pineapple fried rice for 130k VND.
 This is actually a traditional Thai dish but Hum Vegetarian does this dish really well.
 Save some space for dessert and order xoi xaoi (mango sticky rice) for 110k VND.
 It’s one of the most popular Vietnamese desserts.

 This restaurant is a little on the pricier side compared to the other restaurants mentioned, but the food here is amazing and the atmosphere is calming.
 It’s a must visit for vegetarians who are struggling to find the right dishes elsewhere.

 Main Dish: Dau ho chung ruong (tofu with fermented black bean sauce) for 115k VND and 130k VND for pineapple fried rice